ARM-software/arm-trusted-firmware/docs/porting-guide.md

     cpu_id = 8-bit value in MPIDR at affinity level 0
     cluster_id = 8-bit value in MPIDR at affinity level 1

-### Function : platform_set_coherent_stack()

-    Argument : unsigned long
-    Return   : void

-A platform may need stack memory that is coherent with main memory to perform certain operations like:

-*   Turning the MMU on, or
-*   Flushing caches prior to powering down a CPU or cluster.

-Each BL stage allocates this coherent stack memory for each CPU in the `tzfw_coherent_mem` section.

-This function sets the current stack pointer to the coherent stack that has been allocated for the CPU specified by MPIDR.
-For BL images that only require a stack for the primary CPU the parameter is ignored.
-The size of the stack allocated to each CPU is specified by the platform defined constant `PCPU_DV_MEM_STACK_SIZE`.

-Common implementations of this function for the UP and MP BL images are provided in [plat/common/aarch64/platform_up_stack.S] and [plat/common/aarch64/platform_mp_stack.S]

 ### Function : platform_is_primary_cpu()